elixir-europe/plant-brapi-to-isa/README.md

 ## Validation
 The dumped ISA-tab files are automatically validated by the ISA-API using the [MIAPPE configuration files](https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/tree/v1.1/isaconfig-phenotyping/isaconfig-phenotyping-basic).
 This to ensure MIAPPE compliance.
 Check the generated validation_log.json file for more details.

-## Dependencies

-* python 3.6 +
-* following python modules:
-    * isatools v0.12.0 +
-    * requests
-    * pycountry-convert
-    * cachetools

-NOTE: For better MIAPPE compliance, make sure to have [isatools](https://github.com/ISA-tools/isa-api) v0.10.4 + installed.
-This can be done using

 ### External resources